History of Penang: Founding of Penang

 Light negotiated with the new Sultan of Kedah, Sultan Abdullah Mukarram Shah, regarding the cession of Penang Island to the British East India Company in exchange for British military assistance and a lease of 6,000 Spanish dollars to cancel Kedah's debts to Siam.
 With the agreement between Light and the Kedah Sultan successfully concluded, Light and his entourage sailed on to Penang Island, where they arrived on 17 July 1786.
 Fort Cornwallis would later be built at the spot where Light first set foot.

 The area where Light first landed was originally a mangrove swamp covered in thick jungle.
 Once enough land was cleared, creating what is now the Esplanade, a ceremony was held on 11 August, during which the Union Jack was raised for the first time.
 This signified the formal possession of Penang Island by the British East India Company in the name of King George III.
 The island was renamed the Prince of Wales Island after the heir to the British throne, while the new settlement of George Town was established in honour of King George III.
 Thus, George Town became the first British settlement in Southeast Asia and a springboard for future British territorial expansion in the region, while its establishment by the British East India Company marked the start of a period of British imperialism in the Malay Peninsula.

 Unbeknownst to the Kedah Sultan, however, Light had acted without the authority or consent of his superiors in India.
 When Light reneged on his promise of British military protection against Siam, the Kedah Sultan in 1791 assembled an army in what is now Seberang Perai to retake the Prince of Wales Island.
 The Sultan's force was also assisted by a fleet of pirates.
 Fortunately for Light, his garrison on the island was reinforced by two companies from Calcutta.
 After failing to persuade the Sultan to disband his forces, the British East India Company launched amphibious assaults at night, destroying Kedah's military installations in Perai, and defeating both the pirates and the Sultan's army.
+Light died from malaria in 1794 and was buried within the Old Protestant Cemetery in George Town.
+To this day, Light is honoured as the founding father of Penang.